👩🏽💻 Hello! I'm Rachel

 IODA

-Transforming how the public understands internet shutdowns with a dashboard redesign
+Transforming how a global audience understands internet shutdowns through a data dashboard redesign

 Pickrick Project